nuboid/sbmcourse/DDD.md

 [https://www.infoq.com/minibooks/domain-driven-design-quickly/](https://www.infoq.com/minibooks/domain-driven-design-quickly/)

-This pdf (link below) also contains a good overview of DDD based on the book of Evans. **Its has good summaries of all concepts printed in bold.**
+This pdf (link below) also contains a good overview of DDD  (by Evans). **It has good summaries of all concepts and advice how to implement them printed in bold.**

 [https://domainlanguage.com/wp-content/uploads/2016/05/DDD_Reference_2015-03.pdf](https://domainlanguage.com/wp-content/uploads/2016/05/DDD_Reference_2015-03.pdf)